Text-Machine/.github/profile/README.md

 Nilo Pedrazzini - Postdoctoral Research Associate.
 Nilo is a computational linguist based at Queen Mary University of London.

+[Hannah Silva](https://www.hannahsilva.co.uk/) - Visiting Fellow.
+Hannah is an award-winning author of eight BBC radio plays, and one of the first writers in the UK and North America to explicitly publish a book of creative nonfiction, and broadcast a radio play in collaboration with a Large Language Model.

 [Daniel Wilson](https://profiles.ucl.ac.uk/95181-daniel-wilson) - Co-Investigator.
 Daniel is Lecturer in Cultural Analytics and Knowledge Systems at University College London.